Phyllis Chesler: Views of women and Judaism

 In 1976, the first feminist Passover seder in North America was held in Chesler's New York City apartment and led by Broner, with 13 women attending, including Chesler.
 Chesler also created and participated in Jewish feminist life cycle rituals.

 In 1988, Chesler was among the women who prayed with a Torah for the first time in an all-female, multi-denominational, non-minyan group at the Western Wall in Jerusalem.
 In 1989, Chesler co-founded the International Committee for Women of the Wall to promote the religious rights of Jewish women in Jerusalem; she became one of the name plaintiffs in a lawsuit against the state of Israel on this issue.
 In 2002, she and co-author Rivka Haut both edited and contributed to an anthology on this subject.
 In 1989, Chesler began to study Torah.
 She published her first dvar Torah (Bible interpretation) in 2000.

-Activist against racism and anti-Semitism
+Activist against racism and antisemitism

 In the 1960s, Chesler was active in the Northern Student Movement.
 Chesler has written about the participation of African-American women in the American civil rights movement in the 1960s, and was interviewed on camera in a documentary about Viola Liuzzo, a white female civil rights activist who was murdered by Ku Klux Klan members.
-In 1973, Chesler co-organized the first press conference about feminism and anti-Semitism, and in 1974–1975, she co-organized the first Jewish feminist speakout in New York City.
-In 1981, Chesler organized the first-ever panel on racism, anti-Semitism, and feminism for the National Women's Studies Association in Storrs, Connecticut.
+In 1973, Chesler co-organized the first press conference about feminism and antisemitism, and in 1974–1975, she co-organized the first Jewish feminist speakout in New York City.
+In 1981, Chesler organized the first-ever panel on racism, antisemitism, and feminism for the National Women's Studies Association in Storrs, Connecticut.

 In 2013, Chesler was appointed a Fellow of the Middle East Forum.